How to Cheat at Holiday Cooking

 Need to outsource some (or all) of your celebratory meal?
 Here's help.

 So your family is coming to your house this year.
 It sounded like a great idea several months ago, didn’t it?
-But now, Christmas and Hanukkah are looming on the horizon.
+But now, Thanksgiving, Hanukkah, and Christmas are looming on the horizon.
 Suddenly, that to-do list that looked manageable in August and September reads more like a ransom note.

 Never fear.
 You can outsource some — or even all — of your holiday cooking with goodies from a whole host of area businesses.
 Store-bought bread and pies were the gateway drug, and these days, you can find food that even your pickiest relative won’t quibble with.